 → The Department of Physics (www.phys.ethz.ch) at ETH Zurich invites applications for the above- mentioned position.

-→ Successful candidates sustain a strong research programme in one of the areas of condensed matter physics or related topics in quantum optics, for example in the context of many-body physics and strong correlations, mesoscopic physics, statistical or non-equilibrium physics, or atomic and molecular many-body physics.
+→ Successful candidates maintain a strong research programme in one of the areas of computational physics such as condensed matter, quantum optics, quantum engineering, astrophysics, high energy physics, or physics-related machine learning, and combine it with a broad portfolio of computational methodologies.
 Commitment to teaching and the ability to lead a research group are expected.
-Teaching duties involve the theoretical physics curriculum at the undergraduate level (in German or English) and advanced courses in the Masters programme (in English).
-The Department of Physics offers a stimulating environment in mathematical, theoretical, and computational physics, as well as in experimental high-energy physics, condensed matter physics, astrophysics and observational cosmology, quantum optics, and neuroinformatics.
+Teaching duties focus on the computational curricula in the department as well as in the computational science and engineering programme at ETH Zurich and involve basic courses at the undergraduate level (in German or English) and advanced courses in the Master’s programme (in English).
+The Department of Physics offers a stimulating environment in theoretical and experimental physics, with particular emphasis on condensed matter physics, quantum optics and quantum engineering, in high energy physics, and in observational astronomy.

 → Assistant professorships have been established to promote the careers of younger scientists.
 ETH Zurich implements a tenure track system equivalent to other top international universities.
 The level of the appointment will depend on the successful candidate‘s qualifications.